 If you have any concerns about your child's behavioural or emotional needs you can discuss these with Mrs Smith and together agree if additional supports would be appropriate.

 The needs of a child are individual but some of the common issues supported by our Learning Mentor include:

 Mrs Smith can also help you and your child by signposting to other support agencies such as Young Carers, Family Support or RELATE.

 ELSA support - An intervention to support children in the development of their emotional literacy.
 Emotional literacy is:

 Lunch Time Club (LTC) - Mrs Smith and Mrs Skelton jointly run the Lunch Time Club.
-The LTC is now being offered as a quiet alternative for children, a space for them to read, draw or colour in away from the playground.
-Following the success of last term the club will continue to focus on offering this space to KS2 children and now Year 2 children as well.
-A timetable is in place so that each KS2 year group + Yr 2 attends on a different day.
+The LTC is a quiet alternative for children, a space for them to read, draw or colour in away from the playground.
+A timetable is in place so that each year group attends on a different day.
 Children who have attended the Lunch Time Club have really enjoyed the opportunity to spend time in a smaller group.

 Thursday: Year 2

 The Worry Box - A Worry Box has been placed in the library area in front of 'The Nest'.
 This is available to all children.
 It provides a forum through which they can share their individual worries.
 Mrs Smith reads the worries and then discusses the worry with the child.
 If the worry relates to a matter outside of school, then consent is sought to share that information with the child's parent/ caregiver.